 The True Story Screenplay Competition recognizes and showcases feature screenplays, television scripts, and short scripts based on, or inspired by, true events.

 >> SUBMISSION REQUIREMENTS <<

-Accepting TRUE STORY feature film screenplays and TV scripts only, in all genres.
+Accepting feature film screenplays, TV scripts and short scripts BASED ON, OR INSPIRED BY, TRUE STORIES only, in all genres.
 NO documentaries.
 NO reality television shows.
 Each submission entry requires:

 A brief description of your script’s story (up to 50 words).